drllama07/MKA_Programming_language/matrices.md

 ## Matrix Operations
 - Unlike other data types, matrices can only be used within matrix functions.
 - Furthermore, matrices cannot be indexed or modified like vectors.
+But, using special functions you can access them.

 - ***MATRIX FUNCTIONS:***
 - > **Matrix Multiplication:**